-Initial Billing Deadline [Notice PIH 2012-42, Letter to Executive Directors, 9/15/15]
+Initial Billing Deadline [Notice PIH 2016-09]

-The deadline for submission of initial billing is 90 days following the expiration date of the voucher issued to the family by the initial PHA.
-If the initial PHA does not receive a billing notice by the deadline and does not intend to honor a late billing submission, it must contact the receiving PHA to determine the status of the family.
-If the receiving PHA reports that the family is not yet under HAP contract, the initial PHA may refuse to accept a late billing submission.
-If the receiving PHA reports that the family is under HAP contract and the receiving PHA cannot absorb the family, the initial PHA must accept a late billing submission; however, it may report to HUD the receiving PHA's failure to comply with the deadline.
+The deadline for submission of initial billing is 90 -days following the expiration date of the voucher issued to the family by the initial PHA.
+In cases where suspension of the voucher delays the initial billing submission, the receiving PHA must notify the initial PHA of delayed billing before the billing deadline and document the delay is due to the suspension.
+In this case, the initial PHA must extend the billing deadline by 30 days.

+If the initial PHA does not receive a billing notice by the deadline and does not intend to honor a late billing submission, it must notify the initial PHA in writing.
+The initial PHA may report to HUD the receiving PHA's failure to comply with the deadline.
+If the initial PHA will honor the late billing, no action is required.

-If HACA has not received an initial billing notice from the receiving PHA within 90 days of expiration of the IHA's voucher, it will contact the receiving PHA by phone, fax, or e-mail on the next business day.
-If HACA reports that the family is not yet under HAP contract, HACA will inform the receiving PHA that it will not honor a late billing submission and will return any subsequent billings that it receives on behalf of the family.
+If HACA has not received an initial billing notice from the receiving PHA -within the billing deadline it will contact the receiving PHA to inform them --that it will not honor a late billing submission and will return any subsequent billings that it receives on behalf of thee family.
 HACA will send the receiving PHA a written confirmation of its decision by mail.